dynamsoft-docs/capture-vision-docs/architecture/input.md

 > *Go back to [DCV Architecture](index.md)*

-# Standard Input
+# Input

-In the Dynamsoft Vision Capture (DCV) architecture, the standard input is what supplies the images to be processed, and we usually call it "the image source".
+In the Dynamsoft Capture Vision (DCV) architecture, "input" is what supplies the images to be processed, and we usually call it "the image source".

 An image source refers to an object that has implemented the [Image Source Adapter (ISA) interface](input.md#image-source-adapter).